Electric Vehicles to be Company Car Tax Exempt from 2020

-Hybrid vehicles with a purely electric range of less than 30 miles – which are currently available in the UK – will qualify for a reduced BIK rate vs a conventionally powered car.
-A PHEV would be subject to a BIK rate of 12% from April 2020 (for context a petrol powered car producing 115g/km CO2 would be subject to 31% BIK).
-The BIK of a zero emissions vehicle will be 0% from April 2020, and then increase to 1% in April 2021 and 2% in April 2022: rates beyond this have not been announced.
+Hybrid vehicles with a purely electric range of fewer than 30 miles – which are currently available in the UK – will qualify for a reduced BIK rate vs a conventionally powered car.
+A PHEV would be subject to a BIK rate of 12% from April 2020 (for context petrol-powered car-producing 115g/km CO2 would be subject to 31% BIK).
+The BIK of a zero-emissions vehicle will be 0% from April 2020, and then increase to 1% in April 2021 and 2% in April 2022: rates beyond this have not been announced.

-The company car and fleet sector represents a large proportion of the new vehicle market in the UK, as almost 60% of new vehicle registrations are attributed to company fleets; so increasing the number of EVs being driven by the over 1-million strong company car drivers could go a long away in reducing the nation’s CO2 emissions.
+The company car and fleet sector represent a large proportion of the new vehicle market in the UK, as almost 60% of new vehicle registrations are attributed to company fleets; so increasing the number of EVs being driven by the over 1-million strong company car drivers could go a long way in reducing the nation’s CO2 emissions.

-Whether you are a company car driver or private owner considering going green for your next vehicle, there are a wide range of EVs and PHEVs from Pentagon dealerships with various body-shapes and styles to suit what you are looking for.
+Whether you are a company car driver or a private owner considering going green for your next vehicle, there are a wide range of EVs and PHEVs from Pentagon dealerships with various body shapes and styles to suit what you are looking for.
 Classic hatchback city cars like the Renault Zoe and Nissan Leaf are currently available at Pentagon dealerships and emit zero emissions on the road.
-For those looking for something bigger there is also the Kia e-Niro or the UKs top selling PHEV, the Mitsubishi Outlander PHEV.
+For those looking for something bigger, there is also the Kia e-Niro or the UK-s top-selling PHEV, the Mitsubishi Outlander PHEV.

-As manufacturers put more focus on their EV ranges, the variety of fully-electric and hybrid cars available at Pentagon is only set to grow.
-The Vauxhall Corsa-e and Peugeot e-208 will introduce an all-electric powertrain to the ever-popular Corsa and 208 ranges, while Ford are set to reveal an as-yet-unnamed all-electric SUV inspired by their iconic Mustang.
+As manufacturers put more focus on their EV ranges, the variety of fully electric and hybrid cars available at Pentagon is only set to grow.
+The Vauxhall Corsa-e and Peugeot e-208 will introduce an all-electric powertrain to the ever-popular Corsa and 208 ranges, while Ford is set to reveal an as-yet-unnamed all-electric SUV inspired by their iconic Mustang.